IKS-nm/satlas2/README.md

 Contributors:

+* Ruben de Groote (ruben.degroote@kuleuven.be)
 * Wouter Gins (wouter.gins@kuleuven.be)
 * Bram van den Borne (bram.vandenborne@kuleuven.be)

 An updated version of the [satlas](http://github.com/woutergins/satlas/) package.
 A different architecture of the code is used, resulting in a speedup of roughly 2 orders of magnitude in fitting, with increased support for simultaneous fitting and summing models.
-Documentation can be found [here](https://woutergins.github.io/satlas2/).
+Documentation can be found [here](https://iks-nm.github.io/satlas2/).

 ## Dependencies